The amazing Marvellous Spatuletail at Pomacochas by Christian Nunes.

-Torrent Duck, Fasciated Tiger-heron, raptors, Pied Plover, owls, Lyre-tailed and Swallow-tailed Nightjars, Oilbird, many hummingbirds including Long-tailed Sylph, Emerald-bellied Puffleg, Collared Inca, Rainbow and Violet-throated Starfrontlets and Sword-billed Hummingbird, Bluish-fronted Jacamar, Crested and Golden-headed Quetzals, aracaris, toucanets, Grey-breasted Mountain-toucan, Black-mandibled Toucan, woodpeckers including Crimson-mantled, spinetails, foliage-gleaners, woodcreepers, antbirds, antpittas, antshrikes, antwrens, many tyrant flycatchers including Black-billed and White-tailed Shrike-tyrants, and Rufous-webbed Tyrant, Andean Cock-of-the-rock, Barred and Scaled Fruiteaters, Olivaceous Piha, Chestnut-crested Cotinga, Sulphur-bellied Tyrant-manakin, Fiery-capped Manakin, White-collared Jay, numerous tanagers including Blue-browed, Flame-faced, Grass-green, Paradise, Vermilion, White-capped and Yellow-throated, Black-faced Dacnis, flowerpiercers including Deep-blue and Moustached, brush-finches, bush-tanagers and Yellow-billed Cacique.
+Torrent Duck, Fasciated Tiger-heron, raptors, Pied Plover, owls, Lyre-tailed and Swallow-tailed Nightjars, Oilbird, many hummingbirds including Long-tailed Sylph, Emerald-bellied Puffleg, Collared Inca, Violet-throated Starfrontlet and Sword-billed Hummingbird, Bluish-fronted Jacamar, Crested and Golden-headed Quetzals, aracaris, toucanets, Grey-breasted Mountain-toucan, Black-mandibled Toucan, woodpeckers including Crimson-mantled, spinetails, foliage-gleaners, woodcreepers, antbirds, antpittas, antshrikes, antwrens, many tyrant flycatchers including Black-billed and White-tailed Shrike-tyrants, and Rufous-webbed Tyrant, Andean Cock-of-the-rock, Barred and Scaled Fruiteaters, Olivaceous Piha, Chestnut-crested Cotinga, Sulphur-bellied Tyrant-manakin, Fiery-capped Manakin, White-collared Jay, numerous tanagers including Blue-browed, Flame-faced, Grass-green, Paradise, Vermilion, White-capped and Yellow-throated, Black-faced Dacnis, flowerpiercers including Deep-blue and Moustached, brush-finches, bush-tanagers and Yellow-billed Cacique.

 June, before the peak of the dry season in mid-July, is a good time to look for birds, as is the period September to mid-December.
 Late September-early October is usually the peak time to look for Spectacled Bear.